H34TB145T/ai-cmd/README.md

 # 🧠 AI Command (aicmd)

 **`aicmd`** is a smart command-line assistant powered by OpenRouter's free DeepSeek AI API.
 Ask natural-language questions and instantly get detailed Linux command suggestions — with bullet-point explanations for every part of the command!
+For the API key, you can generate a free DeepSeek API key here --> https://openrouter.ai/deepseek/deepseek-chat-v3-0324:free

 ---